John Lamb (producer): Lyon Lamb Video Animation System

 In 1976, Lamb co-invented the Video Animation System (VAS), through his company Lyon Lamb.
 Soon after, Lamb set out for his most ambitious animation project: Tom Waits for No One, featuring Tom Waits singing "The One That Got Away" from his LP Small Change.
 Using his newly invented Video Rotoscope, Lamb animated live footage of Tom Waits, creating what appears to be the first American, rotoscoped music video.
 Released in 1979, and largely hidden from the public eye for decades, the video would eventually see a second life when it went viral among Tom Waits fans on YouTube almost 30 years later.

 In 1979, Lamb was honored with an Academy Award® for Scientific and Technical Achievement for co-inventing the Lyon Lamb Video Animation System (VAS) - (shared with Bruce Lyon).
 The VAS is a single frame video device for pre-testing animation drawings before they are committed to film for final production.

 With the invention of the Lyon Lamb VAS, an animation revolution began.
 One example, a master animator uses the VAS to demonstrate a human "walk cycle" for his students.

-In February 2024, Lyon Lamb won an Emmy® for Technical and Scientific achievement, being recognized for Pioneering Development of Inexpensive Video Technology for Animation.
+In February 2024, Lyon Lamb won an Emmy® for Pioneering Development of Inexpensive Video Technology for Animation.

 Companies

-Lamb is the founder several ventures in widely varied fields, including animation, graphic design, clothing design, licensed apparel, fine art and public murals.
+Lamb is the founder several ventures including animation, graphic design, clothing design, licensed apparel, fine art and public murals.

-After leaving Lyon Lamb, Lamb founded Animation Controls, and released a competitive product to the Lyon Lamb VAS.
+In 1980, Lamb founded Animation Controls, releasing a competitive product to the Lyon Lamb VAS.
 In the 1980s, he founded John Lamb Productions, which merchandised and licensed Lamb's stylized, humorous drawings.
 During that same period, Lamb also designed apparel for international companies Adidas, Nike, L.A.Gear, Puma, Body Glove, Bugle Boy, Jimmy Z, Maui and Sons, Hang Ten and Bear Surfboards, among others.

 In the late '90s, Lamb co-founded Bobtown Ink, with veteran Disney director Russ Mooney, producer Brian Ray and award-winning director John Kafka.
 They produced and created many original content shows for clients such as Disney, Universal, Nickelodeon, Sun Woo, Hanna-Barbera, Cartoon Network, MGM, and Sony.

 In 2013, Lamb's work moved into the gallery with "Blast from the Past", a series of post-WWII California-style images of hot rods, surfboards, classic cars and beach scenes set against the backdrop of one of America's most conspicuous images: the atomic plume.
 Printed on the same type of material from which the Enola Gay was made, the images represent an ironic commentary of life after the A-bomb.
 Linksoul Lab in Oceanside, CA hosted the opening for "Blast From the Past".